-Over time, travelers to the Himalayas were given a gift, in the form of a Tibetan Mastiff, and as such the Tibetan Mastiff traveled to other parts of Europe and Asia.
+Over time, travelers to the Himalayas were given a gift in the form of a Tibetan Mastiff.
+As such, the Tibetan Mastiff traveled to other parts of Europe and Asia.
 On his travels, he was bred with other large dogs, and the Tibetan Mastiff is thought to be the forefather of all the Mastiff breeds.
-It is likely that he was taken to the Georgia region where the Caucasian Shepherd was born, which is why it is thought that he is related to the Caucasian Shepherd.
+It is likely that he was taken to the Georgia region where the Caucasian Shepherd was born.
+This may be why it is thought he is related to the Caucasian Shepherd.

-It was in the 1950s that the Tibetan Mastiff came to America as a gift to the President, but he kept them a secret, and it wasn’t until 2 decades later that a few more were imported and the love affair with this big breed began.
-In 2020, the Tibetan Mastiff is listed by the American Kennel Club as the 131st most popular breed in America.
+It was in the 1950s that the Tibetan Mastiff came to America as a gift to the President, but he kept them a secret, and it wasn’t until 2 decades later that a few more were imported, and the love affair with this big breed began.
+In 2022, the Tibetan Mastiff was listed by the American Kennel Club as the 137th most popular breed in America.

 The Caucasian Shepherd and the Tibetan Mastiff are very similar in their appearance, but there are some subtle differences between the two.
-One of the main factors that you need to take into consideration before getting one of these guys is their size, so if you live in an apartment you really need to think about another breed.
+One of the main factors that you need to take into consideration before getting one of these guys is their size.
+If you live in an apartment, you really need to think about another breed.
 Either of these big dogs will not be happy in a small space.

 The Tibetan Mastiff weighs slightly less, between 70 and 150 pounds in weight, but often his fluffy coat and large mane make him appear bigger than the Caucasian Shepherd, but in fact, he weighs much less.
 The Caucasian Shepherd is considered to be a giant breed, and the Tibetan is a large breed.

-They both have very fluffy coats, and of course, that comes with lots of shedding.
-The Caucasian Shepherd has three coat variations, short, medium, and long, whereas the Tibetan Shepherd has one coat that’s seriously fluffy!
-They both have a double coat that will keep them both warm in the Caucasus or Himalayan mountains.
+They both have very fluffy coats and of course, that comes with lots of shedding.
+The Caucasian Shepherd has three coat variations, short, medium, and long.
+The Tibetan Shepherd has one coat that’s seriously fluffy.
+They both have a double coat that will keep them warm in the Caucasus or Himalayan mountains.